-Film and Television is a multi-billion dollar industry and it can seem very secretive and exclusive, but the industry is going through a process of great transformation right now.
-Anyone can tell their story and distribute it to the world via online and social media platforms like youtube, vimeo, etc… Girls are still famously underrepresented, both behind the scenes and on screen, but Camp Reel Stories intends to teach our campers that, with the right tools and training, they hold the key to a revolution in the media industry.
-Their dreams are within reach.
+Film and television are multi-billion dollar industries, making it seem secretive and exclusive.
+But these industries are going through a process of great transformation right now.
+Anyone can tell their story and distribute it to the world via online and social media platforms like Youtube, Vimeo, and TikTok, yet women are still famously underrepresented behind the scenes and on screen.